maizeatlas/spears/README.md

 8. **8_RABBIT_run_jointModel_OPD.nb**

 Runs the "origPosteriorDecoding" algorithm from RABBIT.
-Output from this can be used to calculate founder certainty.
+Output from this can be used to calculate parent certainty.
 This is specific for the test population described in the manuscript and needs to be modified (specifically, the popdesign field [see RABBIT tutorial and refer to Zheng et al. 2015 for calculating priors]) and run for each chromosome.

 * **Required Input Files**
   * Output from 4_MACH_to_RABBIT_format.R
     * reconstructed_chrom_c_RABBIT_input.csv: an individual file for each chromosome n that includes markers that have been retained based on a minimum Rsq value (##).

-9. **9_founder_certainty_analysis**
+9. **9_parent_certainty_analysis**

-Takes output from 9_RABBIT_run_jointModel_OPD.nb and calculates the average founder certainty across all samples (the difference in probabilities between the top two founders at each marker).
+Takes output from 9_RABBIT_run_jointModel_OPD.nb and calculates the average parent certainty across all samples (the difference in probabilities between the top two parents at each marker).
 Can be used to compare to AAA.

 * **Required Input Files**
   * Output from 9_RABBIT_run_jointModel_OPD.nb